Tickets & Discounts

-Choosing the most appropriate ticket option for a journey by public transport isn’t always easy.
-The best ticket to choose will depend upon how you are travelling, where from, and how frequently.
+Choosing the most appropriate ticket option for a journey by public transport will depend upon how you are travelling, where from, and how frequently.

-What is for sure, however, is that unless your journey is one off or infrequent, paying for single or return tickets on the day could be costing you more than it should.
-There are a wide range of ticket options available which can dramatically reduce the cost of public transport journeys made, so make sure you have checked out your options!
-To help out we have provided some useful pointers below:
+Unless your journey is a one-off or infrequent trip, paying for single or return tickets each time could be costing you more than it should.
+There are a wide range of ticket options available which can dramatically reduce the cost of public transport journeys made, so make sure you have checked out your options.

 Travelling by Bus Only?

-If your journey by public transport involves only using the bus, then it is best to consider the following:
+If your journey only involves the bus, then it is best to consider the following:

-• If you regularly use different bus operators, then you may be better off with a ticket from Nexus, click here to explore their range of bus tickets.
+• If you regularly use different bus operators, then you will be better off with a ticket from Nexus, click here to explore their range of bus tickets.

 Travelling by Metro Only?

 Your best ticket option will depend on where you’re travelling to/from as well as how often you travel on Metro.
-The closest Metro stations to NGP, Kingston Park and Regent Centre, are both in Zone B of the Metro network.
-Meaning that, if you’re travelling to/from the city centre you’ll need a two-zone ticket.
+The closest Metro stations to NGP (Kingston Park, Fawdon and Regent Centre) are in Zone B of the Metro network.

-Choose between a single, day, one week, four week or annual ticket for your travel, where most also get you free travel on Shields Ferry and local rail services too.
+Choose between a single, day, one week, four week or annual ticket for your travel.
 Explore all of your options on the Nexus website by clicking here.

 Travelling by Train Only?

-If your journey by train isn’t frequent enough to benefit from a season ticket, be sure to try and book your journey in advance.
-Unlike bus tickets, train fares can vary depending on the point at which you buy your ticket.
-Buying tickets in advance, especially on longer journeys, can save you some serious cash.
+If your journey by train isn’t frequent enough to benefit from a season ticket, try to book your tickets in advance.
+Train fares do vary depending on the point of purchase – buying tickets in advance, especially on longer journeys, can offer significant savings.

 Explore Further Ways to Save

 Think you’ve saved all you can by picking an annual pass?
 Think again!
-There are a number of ways that you can save even more money.
+There are a number of ways that you could save even more money.

 • Corporate POP Card Scheme: Through the Corporate POP Card scheme employers can provide staff with a saving on the cost of an annual POP Card.
 Ask your employer today if they’re part of the scheme.